Battle of Wagram

 It took Napoleon six weeks to prepare his next offensive, for which he amassed a French, German and Italian army of over 150,000 men in the vicinity of Vienna.
 The Battle of Wagram began after Napoleon crossed the Danube with the bulk of these forces during the night of 4 July and attacked the Austrian army, which had over 130,000 men.
 Having successfully crossed the river, Napoleon attempted an early breakthrough and launched a series of evening attacks against the Austrian army.
 The Austrians were thinly spread in a wide semicircle, but held a naturally strong position.
 After the attackers enjoyed some initial success, the defenders regained the upper hand and the attacks failed.
 Bolstered by his success, the next day at dawn Archduke Charles launched a series of attacks along the entire battle line, seeking to take the opposing army in a double envelopment.
 The offensive failed against the French right but nearly broke Napoleon's left.
 However, the Emperor countered by launching a cavalry charge; the Austrian battalion-sized, tightly packed column formation (literally a square; mass), suitable for the multitude of hastily trained Austrian soldiers, held off the attack, but this temporarily halted the Austrian advance.
 Bonaparte then redeployed IV Corps to stabilise his left, while setting up a grand battery, which pounded the Austrian right and centre.
 The Austrians used "lie down" tactics to reduce losses from artillery.
 In the battle, there was also an action when a battalion of Austrian jäger took cover in a drainage ditch 100 paces in front of Deutsch-Wagram; when the French columns marched toward this village the well-drilled jäger rose up and delivered a volley at close range, similar to what the coalition did at Waterloo 6 years later.
 The tide of battle turned, despite the Austrians' resilience.
-The Emperor, with his superior numbers, launched an offensive along the entire line, while Maréchal Louis-Nicolas Davout drove an offensive, which turned the Austrian left, and rendered Charles's position untenable, despite the failure of Général Macdonald's attack.
+The Emperor, with his superior numbers, launched an offensive along the entire line.
+Maréchal Louis-Nicolas Davout drove an offensive which turned the Austrian left and rendered Charles's position untenable, despite the failure of Général Macdonald's attack.
 Towards mid-afternoon on 6 July, Charles admitted defeat and led a retreat, frustrating enemy attempts to pursue.
 After the battle, Charles remained in command of a cohesive force and decided to retreat to Bohemia.
 However, the Grande Armée eventually caught up with him and scored a victory at the Battle of Znaim.
 With the battle still raging, Charles decided to ask for an armistice, effectively ending the war.